Severinus of Sanseverino and Victorinus of Camerino

 Saints Severinus of Sanseverino (or of Septempeda) (d.
 550 AD) and Victorinus of Camerino (d.
-543 AD) were brothers who were both bishops and hermits of the 6th century.
+543 AD) were brothers who served as bishops and hermits in the 6th century.

 Biography

-The brothers were noblemen who had given away their great wealth to the poor and had become hermits at Monte Nero near Septempeda.
+The brothers were noblemen who gave away much of their wealth to the poor before becoming hermits at Monte Nero near Septempeda.

-Victorinus then withdrew to a cave near Pioraco.
+Victorinus later withdrew to a cave near Pioraco.
 Victorinus was prone to strong temptations, and he inflicted upon himself a difficult and painful penance: he had himself tied to a tree, with his hands clasped between two branches.
 Victorinus’ particular method of self-mortification was depicted on a small panel in the church of San Venanzio, in Camerino, by the artist Niccolò da Foligno (called l'Alunno), who created the piece between 1478–80.

-However, in 540 Pope Vigilius appointed them each as bishops of two separate sees: Severinus became bishop of what was then called Septempeda, later called San Severino Marche after him, in the Marches of Ancona; Victorinus became bishop of Camerino.
+However, in 540 Pope Vigilius appointed them each as bishops of two separate sees: Severinus became bishop of what was then called Septempeda, later called San Severino Marche after him, in Marche; Victorinus became bishop of Camerino.

 Severinus died in 545.
-His remains were hidden in the Cathedral of St. Maria in Septempeda to protect them from looting; found in 590 during the restoration of the cathedral, they were brought to Monte Nero.
+His remains were concealed in the Cathedral of Saint Maria in Septempeda to protect them from looting, and were rediscovered in 590 during restoration works, after which they were transferred to Monte Nero.

 Veneration

-There is a church dedicated to San Vittorino in Pioraco.
+A church dedicated to San Vittorino exists in Pioraco.
 Their joint feast day is June 8.